yezhiyi9670/fireboy-and-watergirl-grabber/README.md

 The level files can be edited using [Tiled](https://github.com/mapeditor/tiled).
 If you decide to use it, be notified that:

 1. Tiled may need additional tileset atlasses to properly render the levels.
 You can use [the ones in this repository](./tiled-atlasses/) if you don't want to draw your own ones.
-2. Please use the `json1.dll` plugin instead of `json.dll`.
+2. Please use the `json1.dll` plugin instead of `json.dll` (except for Fireboy and Watergirl 6 Fairy Tales).
 The latter will emit a newer json format which does not work with the game.